1757 - French raid on German Flats

 The campaign lasted from October to November 1757

 On October 20, Governor Vaudreuil assembled a detachment at Lachine near Montréal and placed it under the command of ensign François-Marie Picoté de Bellestre, of the Troupes de la Marine.
-This detachment consisted of 100 Canadiens, cadets or Troupes de la Marine, 10 officers and 200 Indians.
+This detachment consisted of 7 officers, 12 cadets of the Troupes de la Marine, 15 men of the Troupes de la Marine, 30 Canadien volunteers, and 200 Resident Indians.
 Its mission was to raid the British and Mohawk settlements on the Mohawk River.

 On October 24, Bellestre’s detachment left La Présentation (present-day Ogdensburg, New York) where it had been reinforced by the Indians of this village.